MEd (Digital Technologies)

 During 2020 and 2021, I worked as an Associate Lecturer in the Faculty of Engineering at the University of Sydney, Australia.
 In this role, I mainly taught in units in the Digital Technologies (DT) stream of the Master of Education program (MEd), which was a degree program for in-service teachers upskilling for teaching and leading the implementation of the DT curriculum.
 At that time, the program was unique in that it was the only MEd program we were aware of that was focussed on content and pedagogy for the Australian DT curriculum.

 My colleague Sujatha Gunja and I worked together on the design and teaching of the DT units in the Master of Education (Digital Technologies) program - or MEd (DT) for short - with support from colleagues working at the Australian Computing Academy (ACA).
 The ACA had staff with subject matter expertise in DT, experienced computing teachers and members of the original DT curriculum writing team.
-The ACA has since merged into the not-for-profit organisation Grok Academy, where I work now.

 The background and design of the MEd (DT)